1 What is Caching

 <%= render :partial => "projects/project", :collection => @sample %>

-In Rails 5 you can add caching here:
+You can add caching here:

 <%= render :partial => "projects/project", :collection => @sample, :cached => true %>

 Now instead of fetching each partial from the cache one by one rails will do a multi-fetch, which is faster.
-But our example app is written in Rails 4, so this does not work yet.

 5.3.2 Side Effects